-Meandering through a historic cemetery can be a surprisingly life-affirming experience – especially at the atmospheric Glasgow Necropolis.
+Meandering through a historic cemetery can be a surprisingly life-affirming experience.
 More than 50,000 bodies have been laid to rest at this sprawl of tombs, monuments and mausoleums, which go back as far as 1833.
-Its vantage point above the city, on a hill adjacent to the Glasgow Cathedral, adds to the otherworldly feeling.

 The River Clyde has always played an important role in the history of Glasgow.
 It is often said, “Glasgow made the Clyde, and the Clyde made Glasgow”.
 As engineers made the river more navigable, the city’s commerce and industries flourished.

 Gin and seafood are the focus at this scene-leading spot.
 There’s a small garden out the back, but grab a snug for a cosier experience.

 Crack the codes, uncover the keys and break yourself out of the immersive, interactive team games.

 Location:Baltic Chambers, 50 Wellington St, Glasgow G2 6HJ

 Move around rooms as hundreds of carved figures and creatures made from scrap move in wondrous ways, depicting the highs and lows of the human spirit.